thelastoutpostworkshop/arduino-maker-workshop/README.md

 - run `npm install` in the main folder of the extension
 - run `npm install` in the webview folder

+**Testing**
-Use `npm run watch` in the main folder to debug the extension in Visual Studio Code If you modify the webview, you must build it before testing the extension with the command `npm run build` You can test the webview in standalone mode using the command `npm run dev`, (in the webview folder).
+- Use `npm run watch` in the main folder to debug the extension in Visual Studio Code
+- If you modify the webview, you must build it before testing the extension with the command `npm run build`
+- You can test the webview in standalone mode using the command `npm run dev`, (in the webview folder).
 In development the webview uses mock files to simulate call to the Arduino CLI.